Gold Mountain Executes Three MOU's with Indigenous Communities Surrounding the Elk Gold Project

-VANCOUVER, BC / ACCESSWIRE / June 3, 2021 / Gold Mountain Mining Corp. ("Gold Mountain" or the "Company") (TSXV:GMTNF)(OTCQB:GMTNF)(Frankfurt:5XFA) is pleased to announce that it has successfully executed three Memorandum of Understanding's ("MOU") with surrounding Indigenous communities, establishing a process for ongoing engagement towards social and economic collaboration.
+VANCOUVER, BC / ACCESSWIRE / June 3, 2021 / Gold Mountain Mining Corp. ("Gold Mountain" or the "Company") (TSXV:GMTN, Financial)(OTCQB:GMTNF)(Frankfurt:5XFA) is pleased to announce that it has successfully executed three Memorandum of Understanding's ("MOU") with surrounding Indigenous communities, establishing a process for ongoing engagement towards social and economic collaboration.

 "By taking an inclusive approach since we acquired the project, we continue to build a strong foundation with surrounding Indigenous communities and governments," stated Kevin Smith, CEO of Gold Mountain Mining.
 "The MOU's and mining contract with Nhwelmen-Lake are a result of our positive engagement and provide the company with momentum as we continue to scale this project through collaborative partnerships."